Update: ‘Name,’ ‘Interior,’ and ‘Release date’ sections revised.

 Cell

-The unified cells of the VW ID.2 SUV’s battery pack will come from PowerCo’s upcoming gigafactory in Sagunto, Spain.
+The unified cells of the VW ID.2 X’s battery pack will come from PowerCo’s upcoming gigafactory in Sagunto, Spain.
 The groundbreaking ceremony of this production facility took place on March 17, 2023.
 PowerCo is Volkswagen Group’s in-house battery company.
 The Spanish cell factory’s annual production capacity will be 40 GWh, but it will be possible to expand to 60 GWh in the future.

 Motor